Santana - Lajido PR10PIC

 How to get there

-Head towards the locality of Sant'Ana, Santo António parish, in São Roque county and you will find the sign of the walking trail.
+Head towards the place of Santana, Santo António parish, in São Roque county, and you will find the signage of the walking trail.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

 This route starts at the regional road, on Santana place, in Santo António parish, and ends near the Landscape of the Pico Island Vineyard Culture Interpretation Centre, in Lajido de Santa Luzia.